DALL-E: Ethical concerns

+In 2023 Microsoft pitched the United States Department of Defense to use DALL-E models to train battlefield management systems.
+In January 2024 OpenAI removed its blanket ban on military and warfare use from its usage policies.

 Reception

 Most coverage of DALL-E focuses on a small subset of "surreal" or "quirky" outputs.
 DALL-E's output for "an illustration of a baby daikon radish in a tutu walking a dog" was mentioned in pieces from Input, NBC, Nature, and other publications.
 Its output for "an armchair in the shape of an avocado" was also widely covered.

 ExtremeTech stated "you can ask DALL-E for a picture of a phone or vacuum cleaner from a specified period of time, and it understands how those objects have changed".
 Engadget also noted its unusual capacity for "understanding how telephones and other objects change over time".

 According to MIT Technology Review, one of OpenAI's objectives was to "give language models a better grasp of the everyday concepts that humans use to make sense of things".